 So, why are flexibility and change hailed as the new determinants of success?

-GlobeNewswire quotes a Canadian executive stating that flexibility and change will define the ‘new normality’ and determine success post Covid-19.
+GlobeNewswire quotes a Canadian executive stating that flexibility and change will define the ‘new normality’ and determine success post-Covid-19.

 Surely, one change that is predicted to be long lasting is working from home.
 For example, Facebook has already announced that it will allow many of its employees to work from home permanently.
 While Google informed its personnel that they are not likely to return to their offices until mid-2021.
-Of course, professionals working from home need to be flexible, prepared to change the way they work and to learn more.
+Of course, professionals working from home need to be flexible, and prepared to change the way they work and to learn more.

 On the other hand, organisations will probably need to re-evaluate their human capital and their employment agreements.
 Therefore we can expect that project-based hires, specified-time consultancy work and out-sourcing of services will rise dramatically.

 This way, businesses will be able to draw talent from a larger, global pool, while workers will have more job opportunities to choose from.

 In order to survive in times of crisis, organisations have learnt that they need to be innovative, flexible, and eager to improve conditions for their employees.
 It is a fact that happy employees serve customers better and produce better financial results.

 Similarly, employees have learnt that by being flexible, embracing change, and learning new things, they remain relevant and useful.